 - Report suspicious activity to the appropriate authorities.

-KBA offers the provision of suitably qualified professionals to assume the roles of AMLCO, MLRO and DMLRO from its four person team dedicated exclusively to AML/CFT compliance.
+KBA offers the provision of suitably qualified professionals to assume the roles of AMLCO, MLRO and DMLRO from its six person team dedicated exclusively to AML/CFT/FS compliance.
+Please see biographies on page two.